CASE STUDY

 - Nano is open-source and free to use

-The Brief
+The goal

-Create a campaign strategy to launch nano with an accompanying currency symbol positioned as the world’s first truly global currency.
+The goal was to create a campaign strategy to launch nano with an accompanying currency symbol positioned as the world’s first truly global currency.

 As a digital currency, the nano doesn’t belong to any country.
 It is classified as a ‘supranational’ currency.
-Therefore, its ticker must start with an X as specified by ISO_4217 requirement as set out by the International Organisation for Standardisation (ISO).
+Therefore, its ticker must start with an X as specified by the ISO_4217 requirement as set out by the International Organisation for Standardisation (ISO).
 In addition, ISO 3166 rules ‘X’ can’t ever be assigned to the start of any official country code.

-To accompany the new alphanumeric code—XNO—nano urgently needed a currency symbol that could be used worldwide.
+To accompany the new alphanumeric code—XNO, nano urgently needed a currency symbol that could be used worldwide.

-The Challenge
+The Situation

 Currency symbols aren’t created every day.